fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - Team rosters are composed of the following positions: 4 Guards, 4 Forwards, 2 Centers, 2 Utility spots (Guard, Forward, or Center) and 13 players on the bench.

 ### Context Files
-- nfbc_adp.tsv: Use the uploaded ADP file (nfbc_adp.pdf) as the source of draft position data for all player-related recommendations.
+- `nfbc_adp.tsv`: Use the uploaded ADP file as the authoritative source for draft position data in all player-related recommendations.
-- current_draft_results.tsv: Contains the results of my ongoing fantasy basketball draft (including which players have already been selected and by which team).
-ChatGPT should reference this file to avoid suggesting players that are no longer available.
+- `current_draft_results.tsv`: This file tracks the current state of your ongoing fantasy basketball draft, including which players have already been selected and the corresponding teams.
+Always reference this file to ensure draft recommendations exclude players who are no longer available.
-- fantasypros_average_projections.csv: Contains average projected stats for the upcoming 2025 season from fantasy pros.
-ChatGPT should reference this file when comparing player projections, identifying breakout candidates, and making draft recommendations.
+- `fantasypros_average_projections.csv`: Provides average projected statistics for the upcoming 2025 season from FantasyPros.
+Use this file to compare player projections, identify breakout candidates, and make informed draft recommendations.
-- monster_2month_average.pdf: Contains player rankings, per-game stats and per-game values from Basketball Monster, based on the last two months of NBA season.
-Players are sorted by the value of their average stats, regardless of games played.
-ChatGPT should reference this file when evaluating player performance, or making draft recommendations.
+- `monster_2month_average.pdf`: Contains recent player rankings, per-game stats, and per-game values from Basketball Monster, calculated over the last two months of the NBA season.
+Players are sorted strictly by their average stats, regardless of games played.
+Use this file to identify players who finished the season strong, which could indicate the potential for a breakout in the upcoming season, and to evaluate player performance and support draft decisions.
-- monster_full-season_total.pdf: contains full-season Basketball Monster player rankings, per-game stats and total stat values.
-Players are sorted by the value of their total season stats, so players who appear in more games are weighted more favorably.
-ChatGPT should reference this file when evaluating season-long contributions, durability, and cumulative fantasy value.
+- `monster_full-season_total.pdf`: Includes full-season Basketball Monster player rankings, per-game stats, and total stat values.
+In this file, players are sorted based on total season stats, giving more weight to those with higher durability and more games played.
+Use this file to assess season-long contributions, durability, and overall fantasy value.

+Begin with a concise checklist (3-7 bullets) summarizing how you will use these files to address draft-related tasks; keep items conceptual, not implementation-level.
+Always validate that your draft recommendations exclude unavailable players by cross-referencing `current_draft_results.tsv`.
+Set reasoning_effort = medium, as effective use of multiple files and context is required for robust recommendations.

 ### Reasoning Steps
 - Check current_draft_results.tsv for the latest draft results.
 This file lists all players already drafted.
 Do not select any player who has already been taken.